Superlight Cyclecars From The 1920s Which Are Accessible And Yet Fun

 Its previous owner had acquired the car in 1983, before focusing on a bare chassis restoration, which was completed in the mid-1990s.
 With its slender appearance, this little cyclecar is full of delightful details, such as the ‘Voiclair’ wiper, the pretty thermometer atop the radiator, or the fuel gauge which ‘dips’ directly into the fuel tank.

-The other car from 1922 is a rare and very well-preserved Type C ‘Sport’, which is expected to top €50,000 (or Rs 42 lakhs)!
+The other car from 1922 was a rare and very well-preserved Type C ‘Sport’.
 Reflecting the early sporting successes of Benjamin, the Type C ‘Sport’ was developed for customers who had a passion for racing.
 Not only did it have a light two-seater body, with an aluminum hood and fitted front axle friction dampers, the car was powered by the efficient 750cc Gérard et Lemaître four-cylinder engine.
 The Type C ‘Sport’ was the model with which Violette Morris won the Circuit des routes pavées du Nord (the cobbled roads circuit) in 1922.

-The car that Artcurial is offering is an authentic ‘sport’ version with its period body, identical to the racing cars that can be identified on many vintage photos.
+The car that Artcurial was offering is an authentic ‘sport’ version with its period body, identical to the racing cars that can be identified on many vintage photos.
 It was found by an astute collector from Mayenne while it was stored in a barn in the Loire-Atlantique region of France.
-It was from this collector that the current owner acquired it about 15 years ago, who then had the mechanicals comprehensively overhauled.
+It was from this collector that the current owner acquired it about 17 years ago, who then had the mechanicals comprehensively overhauled.

-The third car on offer is a Type P2 Torpédo (the French for tourer) from 1924, featuring an innovative two-stroke twin-cylinder of 750cc.
+The third car on offer was a Type P2 Torpédo (the French for tourer) from 1924, featuring an innovative two-stroke twin-cylinder of 750cc.
 Unfortunately, customers did not quite take to this newer technology, and Benjamin went back to using a no less innovative four-stroke twin-cylinder with overhead camshaft for subsequent models.

 The car on offer was on exhibit at the Sarthe Automobile Museum for a long time.
 Restored in the 1980s, the car has had its two-stroke engine and gearbox overhauled too.
 Worth noting are the vintage hand pump and the small oil container attached to the spare wheel, as well as the pretty leather bag which accommodates road maps.
 A real charmer of a car, one with a lot of character.